MickaelWalter/wp-json-scraper/doc/Interactive.md

 displayed.
 Only the JSON export is a full data dump (with additional mapping when relevant).

 **Note:** like in the list function, the data that could complete the displayed information is not automatically fetched.
 You have to get it into cache first or to fetch it separately based on its ID.
-But the data fetched from the server is cached if relevant.
+Moreover, the data retrieved by ID is not yet pushed into the cache.
+It may be in a later version.

 Example 1 : display the post with the ID 1